visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

     10000 stop
         end

-In addition to using the **DBCreate** function, the previous examples also use the **DBClose** function.
+In addition to using the ``DBCreate`` function, the previous examples also use the ``DBClose`` function.
-The **DBClose** function ensures that all data is written to the file and then closes the Silo_ file.
+The ``DBClose`` function ensures that all data is written to the file and then closes the Silo_ file.
-You must call the **DBClose** function when you want to close a Silo_ file or your file may not be complete.
+You must call the ``DBClose`` function when you want to close a Silo_ file or your file may not be complete.

 Dealing with time
 ~~~~~~~~~~~~~~~~~

-Silo_ files are a flexible container for storing many types of data.
+A Silo_ file is a flexible container for storing many types of data.
 Silo_'s ability to store data hierarchically in directories can allow you to store multiple time states of your simulation data within a single data file.
-However, Silo_ is most often used to store one time state per Silo_ file.
+However, Silo_ is most often used to store one time state per Silo_ file (or ensemble of files in a parallel context)
 VisIt_'s Silo_ plugin is primarily designed and used to work with Silo_ files in this modality.
-Consequently, when writing out data, programs that use Silo_ will write a new Silo_ file for each time step.
+Consequently, when writing data, programs that use Silo_ will write a new Silo_ file for each time step.
 By convention, the new file will contain an index indicating either the simulation cycle or a simple integer counter.

 .. code-block:: c